 What are Threats to Auditor Independence?

-In the auditing profession, there are five threats that may compromise an auditor’s independence.
+In the auditing profession, there are five major threats that may compromise an auditor’s independence.
 Before an audit engagement, it is crucial that each member of the audit team review the five threats to independence.
-If an auditor is exposed to a certain threat, he or she should either develop safeguards to reduce the threat to an acceptable level or resign from audit engagement.
+If an auditor is exposed to a certain threat, he or she should either develop safeguards to reduce the threat to an acceptable level or resign from the audit engagement.